 The stretch of track under discussion is near Pi, the Pageant and the rest of the Loop's eastern edge.

 How close are the trolley tracks to the street parking along the south side of Delmar Boulevard, east of Skinker?
-So close that it's easy to imagine a trolley car sheering off a rearview mirror — or, if a door is opened too quickly, maybe even a car door.
+So close that it's easy to imagine a trolley car shearing off a rearview mirror — or, if a door is opened too quickly, maybe even a car door.

 It's that possibility that the Loop Trolley Transportation Development District is now looking into.
 "We knew it was going to be tight down there," says Chris Poehler, the organization's director.
 "We need to get the final dimensions for the trolley cars to see how tight."